0

 What Is a Competency Model?

-A competency model is an extension of the competencies that matter to your organization.
+A competency model is an representation of the ideal skills, talents, and traits that matter to your organization.

 There are two ways to approach the competency model, both of which you may want to consider:

-1. Create a broadly defined competency model for the organization.
+1. Create a broadly defined model for the organization

-2. Create a more refined and specific competency model for each role or job classification.
+2. Create a more specific model for each role or job classification

-As part of conducting thorough structured interviews, best practice is using a mixture of both models since they offer different benefits.
-You can incorporate both competency models into your interview question set by asking one or two questions that assess organizational competencies and making the rest specific to the job competencies.
+For structured interviewing best practices, it's best to use a mix of both models because they offer different benefits.
+You can incorporate both models into your interview question set by asking one or two questions that assess organizational competencies and making the rest specific to the job.
 This may seem like a lot of work, but you only need to determine organizational and role-focused competencies once, unless you redefine a role or major changes happen on a company level.

 Whether your model is broadly defined or role-specific, you should do the following: